 The legends are positioned at the

-top of a chart by default, under the chart’s title.
+bottom of a chart by default.
 Depending on the page’s layout and context, you may choose to position the legends at the

 right of a chart with respect to the graph frame.

-Position the legend at the top or bottom of a chart in situations where space is a scarce, such as a dashboard.
+Position the legend at the bottom or top of a chart in situations where space is a scarce, such as a dashboard.

 Position the legend to the right of the chart when space is plentiful, or when you would like to provide the maximum context.